Amit Dutt: Legacy and honors

 Dutt is known to have made notable contributions in the field of cancer genetics, widening our understanding of the disease and its translational possibilities.
 The group led by him have been engaged in the study of the progression of cancer in the lung, breast, cervical, gallbladder, head and neck and his research may be classified under three heads; cancer genomics, functional genomics and pathogen discovery.
 It is reported that the research collaboration Dutt had with Kumar Prabhash of Tata Memorial Centre led to the Epidermal Growth Factor Receptor (EGFR) and KRAS mutation profiling of Indian lung cancer patients for the first time.
 The research association between the duo has also led to the development of HPVDetector and TMC-SNPdb (both computational tools) and CRE, an experimental tool.
 Discovery of MMP10 protein, a biomarker which assists the doctors in deciding the surgical protocol in tongue cancer patients is another contribution of Dutt, which was the result of collaborative research with Sudhir Nair of TMC.
 They also identified a genome signature which associated tobacco chewing with oral cancer.
 His studies have been documented by way of a number of articles and ResearchGate, an online article repository of scientific articles, has listed 118 of them.

 Dutt is a member of faculty of F1000 Prime and holds memberships in associations such as American Association for Cancer Research, the Indian chapter of Lung Cancer Consortium of Asia, Society of Biological Chemists (India), and Indian Association for Cancer Research.
 He has also sat in the editorial boards of BMC Genomics and PLoS One journals.

 Awards and honors

 Apart from a number of student fellowships, Dutt has held research fellowships, starting with the Julius Klaus Foundation Fellowship in 2004, followed by Swiss National Science Foundation Postdoctoral fellowship of the Government of Switzerland in 2005.
 The Department of Biotechnology awarded him the Ramalingaswamy Fellowship in 2010 and he became a Wellcome Trust / DBT India Alliance Intermediate Fellow in 2011.
 The Council of Scientific and Industrial Research awarded Dutt the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards in 2017.
+The following year he was recognized on the Asian Scientist 100.